lenduracapital/LenduraCapital/replit.md

   * Applied consistent design patterns across all solution pages with signature blue #85abe4
   * Added qualification requirements and service details for each financing option
 - June 17, 2025.
 Navigation and hero section improvements:
-  * Added FundTek Capital Group logo to navigation header (h-32 size) with ml-12 margin positioning
+  * Added FundTek Capital Group logo to navigation header (enlarged to h-40 on desktop) with precise alignment
-  * Logo stays visible when scrolling and positioned on left side
+  * Logo positioned to align perfectly with "Flexible Financing" hero text
+  * Navigation menu items moved left for better spacing and visual balance
   * Moved hero section text to left side with original "Flexible Financing for Every Industry" content
   * Updated phone number to (305) 307-4658 throughout
   * Changed working capital section from 48 to 24 hours turnaround